hpcavalcante/42-School-Born2beroot/README.md

 You must choose as an operating system either the latest stable version of Debian (no testing/unstable), or the latest stable version of CentOS.

-In my case I choose Debian.
+In my case I chose Debian.

 ## Mandatory:
 > 1. Choose between two Linux-based distribuitions: `CentOs` or `Debian`.